WordPress/gutenberg/docs/faq.md

 A lot of features are planned, too many to list.
 But a rough roadmap is: v1) post and page editor v2) page template editor, v3) site builder.

 ## WordPress is already the world's most popular publishing platform.
 Why change the editor at all?
 As an open-source project, we believe that it is critical for WordPress to continue to innovate and keep working to make the core experience intuitive and enjoyable for all users.
-As a community project, Gutenberg has the potential to do just that, and we’re excited to pursue this goal together.
-If you’d like to test, contribute, or offer feedback, <a href="http://wordpressdotorg.polldaddy.com/s/gutenberg-support">we welcome it here</a>.
+As a community project, Gutenberg has the potential to do just that, and we're excited to pursue this goal together.
+If you'd like to test, contribute, or offer feedback, <a href="http://wordpressdotorg.polldaddy.com/s/gutenberg-support">we welcome it here</a>.